sn-lab/Mouse-Breathing-Sensor/README.md

  -  STL files were adjusted for better fits from the lid to the housing body.
 In addition, the "Imperial" file uses 4-40 screws for securing the PCB while the "Metric" file uses M3x0.5 screws
  -  The app now displays input TTL signals to the microcontroller
  -  A Windows and Mac version of the app will both be available.

+v4 Notes:
+ - the calculated respiratory and heart rates are now displayed below the initial plots.
+These can be hidden and the displayed time can be adjusted from the previous 10 seconds to the previous 3 minutes
+ - the signal for the heart rate calculation and respiratory rate calculation can now be inverted independently for more accurate simultaneous measures
+ - a Mac- and Windows- compatible mlapp that can be run in MATLAB (2024b and later) is now available.
+We are troubleshooting the standalone Mac app to ensure proper function
+ - some additional behavioral changes were added

+Planned updates:
+ - a new board design that allows for 2 simultaneous piezos to be read with the same footprint
+ - we promise, a standalone Mac app is on the way